shareup/precise-iso-8601-date-formatter/README.md

 `PreciseISO8601DateFormatter` is intended to be a drop-in replacement for `DateFormatter` or `ISO8601DateFormatter`.
 It's a subclass of [Formatter](https://developer.apple.com/documentation/foundation/formatter).
 Like Apple's built-in date formatters, `PreciseISO8601DateFormatter` is thread-safe.

+It's important to note, if you supply the formatter with a date with nanosecond precision, encode it into a string, and then decode that string back into a date, the original date and the decoded date will be different.
+The decoded date will have lost its nanosecond precision _(i.e., the date's nanosecond component would go from 448814988 to 448814000)_.
+This means, if you use `PreciseISO8601DateFormatter` to decode the date-time strings returned by your server, you should also use this formatter to store the encoded date-time strings locally.

 ## Usage

 ```swift